The topics below are guaranteed funding and interest. That said, we are open to other topics!

 Recognizing Goals and Plans Interactively

-• Novel goal recognition: Current algorithms assume that the set of goals (and their priors) are fixed, but humans seem to recognize goals dynamically.
+- Novel goal recognition: Current algorithms assume that the set of goals (and their priors) are known in advance, but humans infer goals from the actions.
 How can we recognize goals unknown to us?

 Reinforcement Learning, and Rational Swarms

 Using reinforcement learning in robot swarms, our robots learn to coordinate with each other, despite being only capable of local interactions.
 This works really well in some tasks, but in others… Not so much.
 We are investigating new algorithms and methods for reinforcement learning in robot swarms.
-Some example challenges include:
+We are also investigating how mixed swarms of robots and animals can be used to learn from robots and to learn from animals.

 Predicting the Future: Social Simulation with Qualitative Reasoning